Our Focus

 DM199 and KLK1

-DM199 is a synthetic form of the human tissue kallikrein-1 (KLK1) protein.
+DM199 (rhKLK1) is a synthetic form of the human tissue kallikrein-1 (KLK1) protein.
 We developed DM199 in part due to the success of forms of KLK1 produced from human urine and pig pancreas in combatting a variety of diseases associated with reduced or low levels of KLK1 in Asia.
-Our initial focus is on treating acute ischemic stroke (AIS) and cardio-renal disease.
+Our initial focus is on clinically studying DM199 as a treatment for acute ischemic stroke and preeclampsia.

 The Potential Therapeutic Effects of KLK1 Replacement

-DM199 can be administered intravenously or subcutaneously.
+DM199 (rhKLK1) can be administered intravenously or subcutaneously.
 It is intended to restore an individual’s KLK1 to normal, healthy levels.
-KLK1 activates bradykinin receptors, primarily the bradykinin 2 receptor, which stimulates the production of nitric oxide and prostaglandins that, working together, may ultimately improve collateral circulation and stroke outcomes and may reduce blood pressure and maintain or improve kidney function.
+KLK1 activates bradykinin receptors, primarily the bradykinin 2 receptor, which stimulates the production of nitric oxide, prostacyclin, and endothelium-derived hyperpolarizing factors.
+Together, these signaling molecules may ultimately improve collateral circulation and stroke outcomes, as well as reduce maternal blood pressure and address both upstream placental hypoxia and downstream endothelial dysfunction.

 DM199: Restoring Our Natural Ability to Heal

-DM199 is designed to boost KLK1 levels in the body to restore the normal, physiologic function of the Kallikrein-Kinin system and to restore the body’s natural production of nitric oxide and prostaglandins.
+DM199 (rhKLK1) is designed to boost KLK1 levels in the body to restore the normal, physiologic function of the Kallikrein-Kinin system and to restore the body’s natural production of nitric oxide, prostacyclin, and endothelium-derived hyperpolarizing factors.

 View Pipeline